Question Answering as Programming for Solving Time-Sensitive Questions: Experiments

 \subsubsection{Baselines}

-For comparison under few-shot setting, we employ the well-known CoT \citep{DBLP:journals/corr/abs-2201-11903@cot-ori} as baseline.
-Furthermore, we include a recently popular method ReAct \citep{react}, which incorporates external knowledge through additional search and lookup actions.
-We also implement a baseline QAaP (w/o C\&M), where we remove the Check and Match steps from our approach and rely solely on LLMs to select the answer.
-Finally, we present results from state-of-the-art fine-tuning models for comprehensive comparison.
+For comparison under a few-shot setting, we employ the well-known method CoT \citep{DBLP:journals/corr/abs-2201-11903@cot-ori} as the baseline.
+In addition, we include a recently popular method ReAct \citep{react}, which incorporates external knowledge and allows LLMs to execute search and lookup actions to interact with the Wikipedia website.
+Finally, we present results from state-of-the-art fine-tuning models for a comprehensive comparison.